-Few have examined the adaptive significance of the multiple forms of relationship children participate in simultaneously in classrooms.
-This premise was examined by investigating the stability of children's classroom relationships, as well as concurrent and longitudinal links with psychological and school adjustment, and the extent to which different relationships were distinctly versus contingently predictive of specific forms of adjustment.
-Except for victimization, the types of relationships children formed in kindergarten were moderately stable to grade 6 (e.g. peer acceptance, .47; peer rejection, .37; mutual friendships, .30).4,6-8 From K to grade 1, peer rejection predicted lower psychological and school adjustment, whereas peer acceptance and friendship predicted better adjustment in both domains.
-The premise that relationships differentially contribute to adjustment was examined by investigating links between participation in different types of peer relationships and changes in children's adjustment.
+Few have examined the adaptive significance of the multiple forms of relationships children participate in simultaneously in classrooms.
+We examined this premise by investigating the stability of children's classroom relationships, as well as concurrent and longitudinal links with psychological and school adjustment, and the extent to which different relationships were distinctly versus contingently predictive of specific forms of adjustment.
+Except for victimization, the types of relationships children formed in kindergarten remained moderately stable through grade 6 (e.g., peer acceptance, r = .47; peer rejection, r = .37; mutual friendships, r = .30).
+From K to grade 1, peer rejection predicted lower psychological and school adjustment, whereas peer acceptance and friendship predicted better adjustment in both domains.
+The premise that relationships differentially or contingently contribute to adjustment was examined by investigating links between participation in different types of peer relationships and changes in children's adjustment.
 Victimization, for example, more than other relationships, forecasted decrements in emotional adjustment that were not predictable from other forms of relationships.
 Peer acceptance was uniquely linked with gains in children's class participation and achievement.
-Overall, results corroborated the inference that adjustment is affected by the diverse experiences children encounter in different peer relationships, and that certain relationships have greater adaptive significance depending on the type of adjustment examined.